WoutPitje/AiQuizMaker2/Documentation/quick-start-guide.md

-# Quick Start Guide - AiQuizMaker
+# Quick Start Guide - QuizAi

 ## What's New (Performance Update)
 🚀 **10-50x Faster Processing**: Image generation is now optional and disabled by default